vduruiss/SROpNet/README.md

 ## 1D Diffusion with Forcing and Varied Initial Conditions

-Here, each data sample corresponds to a solution to a Forced 1D Diffusion equation with a different initial state
+Here, each data sample corresponds to a solution to a Forced 1D Diffusion equation with a different initial state.
+We learn the dynamics with different SROpNets, using different existing super-resolution approaches as part of architecture.

 ![Diff1D_Exp2](https://github.com/vduruiss/SROpNet/assets/81578633/0ffaf56b-5c87-4db2-a84a-af0c2a24526e)